lustre-labs/lustre/test/README.md

 ### Commands

-Run from the `test-apps/client_test` directory
+Run from the `test` directory
-Each command will run a `build` command to package dependencies
+Each command will run a `build` command to build project dependencies

 #### Benchmark